fithisux/spock_corners/README.md

 2. Refactorings are safe
 3. Post release modifications have higher probability to be caught
 4. Classes are kept in reasonable length
-5. When possible we test in ful and not with sampled examples
+5. When possible we test in full and not with sampled examples
 6. Performance problems can be uncovered.
 7. Advanced knowledge of Groovy is encouraged